 Nutritional assessments are part of the Early and Periodic Screening, Diagnosis and Treatment (EPSDT) program for the health plan’s members under age 21, whose health status may improve with nutrition intervention.
-Nutritional therapy is covered for EPSDT-eligible health plan members for the below enteral, parenteral or oral basis when determined medically necessary to provide either complete daily dietary requirements, or to supplement a member’s daily nutritional and caloric intake.
+Nutritional therapy is covered for EPSDT-eligible health plan members for the below enteral, Total Parenteral Nutritional (TPN) therapy, or oral basis when determined medically necessary to provide either complete daily dietary requirements, or to supplement a member’s daily nutritional and caloric intake.

 - Enteral nutritional therapy –

 Provides liquid nourishment directly to the digestive tract of a member who cannot ingest an appropriate amount of calories to maintain an acceptable nutritional status.
 Enteral nutrition is commonly provided by jejunostomy tube (J-tube), gastrostomy tube (G-tube) or nasogastric (N/G) tube Parenteral nutritional therapy - Provides nourishment through the venous system to members with severe pathology of the alimentary tract, which does not allow absorption of sufficient nutrients to maintain weight and strength.

 Provides nourishment and increases caloric intake as a supplement to the member’s intake of other age- appropriate foods, or as the sole source of nutrition for the member.
 Nourishment is taken orally and is generally provided through commercial nutritional supplements available without prescription